elvissierra/Data-Eng-Houseing/Quip_Auto/quip2deck/README.md

 ## Notes
 - This is a **starter**—kept intentionally minimal and readable.
+- The system is **reusable and dynamic**: no hard-coded sizes, layouts, or image/chart positions; all are configurable via `settings.py` or config overrides.
+- Images, charts, and bullets are resolved and arranged dynamically based on content.
 - Extend the parser/planner to support callouts, images, tables, charts, notes, and layout hints like `:::slide`.
 - For Keynote-native output, create a macOS agent that receives the SlidePlan JSON and uses AppleScript/JXA to create a `.key`.
 This repo includes a stub only.